I’ve been visiting Bonnie at a long-term care facility almost every Tuesday afternoon for several months.

 On that first visit, when I met Bonnie and Tracy, we played a simple card game with two very worn decks of cards pulled out from the basket that contained coloring books and photo dominated magazines.
 We played what I called War, what Tracy called “High-Low.”

 Basically, we passed out all the cards.
-Bonnie, Tracy and I turned over a card from the top of our piles and whoever had the card with highest value collected everyone’s else’s card for that round.
+Bonnie, Tracy and I turned over a card from the top of our piles and whoever had the card with the highest value collected everyone’s else’s card for that round.

 Tracy made a big fuss whenever Bonnie had the highest card.
 On one round, Tracy and her mother both placed aces on the table.
 Noticing that they pulled the same card in different suits, Bonnie asked her daughter, “Who wins?”